Should I See A CBT Therapist?

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Therapy is shown in various ways across various forms of media.
 Even if you haven't gone to therapy in the past, you might have seen a depiction in a movie or heard about therapy from a friend.
 No matter what you've learned about therapy, outside portrayals of sessions can widely differ from real-life experience.
 In 2021, 41.7 million adults saw a therapist, and one in five adults had a mental illness.
-Going to therapy is more popular than showcased in many TV shows and films, and you do not have to be diagnosed or struggling with a medical condition to see a therapist.
+Going to a therapist is more popular than showcased in many TV shows and films, and you do not have to be diagnosed or struggling with a medical condition to see a therapist.

 One popular form of modern therapy is cognitive-behavioral therapy (CBT).
 Learning how a cognitive-behavioral therapist might benefit you can help you gain a better understanding of therapy and CBT techniques and decide whether to try therapy for your concerns.